Best VPN for iPhone in 2026

 How to Set Up a VPN on Your iPhone

-Setting up a VPN on iPhone is genuinely easy — probably easier than you're expecting.
-Here's how to do it with NordVPN, which is what I'd recommend.
+Setting up a VPN on iPhone is actually pretty simple.
+Here's how to do it with NordVPN, which I'd recommend as your first choice.

 Common Issues and Things to Watch Out For